You’ve got data. A lot of it.

 But only 28% of digital marketers are using first-party data across all of their paid media channels and in ad campaigns.
 It’s a massive missed opportunity.

-Here are the reasons why you should harness the power of your first-party data to boost your marketing ROI.
+Here are the reasons why you should harness the power of your first-party data to boost your digital marketing ROI.

 1. More reliable and relevant information

 If you rely on first-party data, you as a marketer have the power to decide the customer information you want to collect and analyze based on your business’ specific marketing and business goals.
-No one knows your customers better than you, and so the data and insights will be specific to your customers and prospects.
-In comparison, third-party data only provides insight into general segments, or what other people have deemed to be important.
+No one knows your customers better than you, and so this type of data and insights will be specific to your customers and prospects.
+In comparison, third-party data only provides insight into general audience segments, or what other people have deemed to be important.
 You can also regularly update this data on a real-time basis as new information comes in, instead of having to work with a static list of information.

 2. Breaking down the barriers with identity resolution